 Clinical negligence (also known as medical negligence) is one of the most complex areas of law.
 It involves being able to understand complex medical procedures and records – and challenging often highly experienced medical professionals.
 That’s why you need a genuine specialist when making a compensation claim.

-Our clinical negligence team is headed up by one of those 180 panel members.
-That means, when you appoint us for your medical compensation claim, you can guarantee your case is being dealt with by someone with enormous experience and whose ability is regularly checked independently.
+Our clinical negligence team specialists.
+That means, when you appoint us for your medical compensation claim, you know your case is being dealt with by someone with enormous experience.

 And unlike many other firms, we take these form of negligence compensation claims very seriously.
 They are all run personally by experienced solicitors – so no unqualified staff or call handlers.